Ayakobov/ocp4-deployment/README.md

  - RHEL 7.6 Template for Installer/Helper VM without any packages, but with Vmware tools (Will take more time to install all required packages) or

  - RHEL 7.6 Template for Installer/Helper VM with all packages by Running (Vmware-deploy and Ocp4-preinstall playbooks) and after that creating Template from this machine (Workflow will run faster)

+# What does the playbooks do?

+All the tasks needed to get your OCP 4.x installed and running in VMware using UPI method from Ansible Tower + helper host:

+Create Helper VM

+Install / Check the relevant packages, configure HTTP Server on helper server, Configure NTP Services

+Download and install CLI

+Download OpenShift installer

+Generate an install-config.yaml for installation customization

+Generate ignition files for CoreOS machines

+Provision CoreOS VMs on vSphere

+Power On CoreOS VMs and allow ignition files to configure machines on first boot

+Optionally destroy CoreOS machines

+Optionally Clean your helper VM and Ansible Tower configuration related to previous cluster deployment

+Change CoreOS VMs hostnames

+Run the installation

+Patch Image-Registry pod to use Empty Dir

+Complete the installation